tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Azure security privacy and compliance.md

  search * | where Type != 'AzureMetric' and OperationName == 'NetworkSecurityGroupCounters' and type_s == 'block' and direction_s == 'In' and Resource == 'WEBTRAFFICONLY'
  ```

-> **NOTE:** If you were quick going through the labs, then you may not have log data in the OMS workspace just yet that corresponds to "AzureMetric".
+> **Note**: If you were quick going through the labs, then you may not have log data in the OMS workspace just yet that corresponds to "AzureMetric".
 You may need to wait 15-30 minutes before a query will execute.

-> **NOTE:** Please be sure that you type the query correctly.
+> **Note**: Please be sure that you type the query correctly.
 Due to this being a preview feature, you might not be able to "edit" the alert after it is created and you will need to delete the alert and recreate it.

 8. For the period, select **Over the last 1 hours**.

 9. For the evaluation, select **Every 5 minutes**.

-> **NOTE**: This is so that our lab will run quickly and may not be appropriate for real world.
+> **Note:** This is so that our lab will run quickly and may not be appropriate for real world.

 10. For the threshold, enter **50**.